 “I like chaos.
 It really is good.” — Donald Trump

 As Ross Douthat once tweeted, “If you dislike the religious right, wait till you meet the post-religious right.”
 Trump effectively captured the remnants of the Christian Right, transforming them into a nationalist right in the process.
-The radical right has re-emerged, armed for war with “meme magic”, unconcerned with civility, aimed only at victory.
+The radical right has re-emerged, armed for war with “meme magic,” unconcerned with civility, aimed only at victory.

-Viewed in isolation, the explosion of Occupy and the loss of the Religious Right could be seen as closure for decades-old arguments.
+Viewed in isolation, the implosion of Occupy and the loss of the Religious Right could be seen as closure for decades-old arguments.
 As observers from the other side of history, we know them to be kindling for the wars of new ideologies, and the attendant proliferation of memetic tribes.
 We turn our attention next to the taxonomy of the current memetic tribes.

-There is a shared anatomy between memetic tribes.
+There is shared anatomy between memetic tribes.
 We posit that each tribe has a telos, an objective to obtain or a state to attain.
 They have sacred values, values which are non-negotiable and inviolable within the memetic framework.
 If these values are transgressed it will trigger the tribal member.
-These will also influence the prime virtues that the tribal member will signal.
+These will also influence the prime virtues that the tribal member signals.
 They have master statuses, the dominant identifying characteristic of the tribe as a whole.
 Each is persecuted or haunted by an existential threat, which necessitates tribal affiliation for survival.
 Other tribes are combatants in the noosphere.
 They have campfires, online or in meatspace, where they communicate and cooperate.
-Each tribe has chieftains who either direct the tribe, provide the theoretical foundation for the tribe, or are apologists for the tribes.
+Each tribe has chieftains who either direct the tribe, provide the theoretical foundation for the tribe, or are apologists for the tribe.
 They each have mental models by which they conceptualize and navigate reality.
 And each tribe has forebears, whether they be progenitors of the tribe or personal inspirations of the chieftains.

-While presenting the following chart we are adopting a “view from nowhere” position, in order to demonstrate similar memetic anatomy.
+In presenting the following chart we are adopting a “view from nowhere” position, in order to demonstrate similar memetic anatomy.
 However, we do not believe that there is equivalence between the tribal claims to truth, morality, practicality, or even interestingness.
 This is for you, reader, to evaluate.

 It is also important to note that this chart is not intended to be and cannot be exhaustive, complete, or final.
 Our aim is to create a launching point for further discussion on what and who constitutes memetic tribes.
-We are also aware of what Canadian philosopher Ian Hacking calls the “looping effect”, how the act of categorization can change those who are categorized.
+We are also aware of what Canadian philosopher Ian Hacking calls the “looping effect,” how the act of categorization can change those who are categorized.
 If you see yourself in one of these rows, perhaps this will inspire some reflection on how and why you came to your current beliefs and attitudes.

 As well, depending on the context and flexibility of the tribal memeplex, one individual can find themselves in multiple tribes, e.g. Sam Harris is a chieftain for both the New Atheists and the IDW.
 Furthermore, memetic tribes do not consist solely of memetically possessed humans.
 They consist of anything that produces and reproduces memetic content, from cultural institutions to bots.
 Memes do not care about the species or non-species of their hosts.